Page Reviewed / Updated - Mar. 2019

 One particularly attractive component of the Consumer Support Grant is that family members can be hired as paid caregivers.
 Unlike many programs that offer consumer direction, even spouses, in addition to adult children and other relatives, can be hired and receive compensation as caregivers.

-Applicants for this program must be able to live in their own home or the home of a relative and have the capacity to direct their own care (or authorize someone else to do it for them).
-In addition, applicants must qualify for Minnesota's Medical Assistance (Medicaid), specifically they must be eligible to receive home care services from Medical Assistance, which has both medical and financial qualifiers.
+First of all, applicants for this program must be Minnesota residents and live in a county that offers the CSG program.
+They also must be able to live in their own home or the home of a relative and have the capacity to direct their own care (or authorize someone else to do it for them).
+In addition, applicants must qualify for Minnesota's Medical Assistance (Medicaid).Specifically, they must be eligible to receive home care services from Medical Assistance, which has both medical and financial qualifiers.

 Individuals must also demonstrate a need for assistance with their activities of daily living, such as bathing, grooming, eating, mobility, and / or toileting.
 They must be living at home or willing to move from a nursing home into a family home.

-Financially, Medical Assistance has many different criteria, depending on the group that the applicant is in.
-As of 7/1/17 until 6/30/18, elderly (65 and up) residents can have monthly income up to $1,005 and couples can have no more than $1,354.
+Financially, Medical Assistance has many different criteria, depending on the eligibility group.
+As of 7/1/18 until 6/30/19, elderly (65 and up) residents can have monthly income up to $1,012 and couples can have no more than $1,372.
 (These figures are equivalent to 100% of the Federal Poverty Guideline) The income limits are approximately 20% lower for individuals who intend to qualify for Medical Assistance through deducting their medical services from their income.

 Persons exceeding the financial limits may still qualify.
 A professional Medicaid planner or adviser can offer families valuable insights on how to use the program rules strategically.
 Learn more about the range of benefits facilitators.